ZBerritt/UltimatePlaylistFormatter/README.md

 # Ultimate Playlist Formatter
+I've rebuilt this app in so many  languages I decided to just make it an actual complete thing instead of a personal project.

-A command line application for downloading & formatting mp3 playlists.
+UltimatePlaylistFormatter is a command line application for creating and formatting mp3 playlists.
+It supports local mp3 playlists and downloading from youtube using `yt-dlp`.

+### The program requires `ffmpeg` to be installed (make sure to install the full build that includes `ffprobe`).

 # Usage
 See the [Options](#Options) table to see all the flags